Borderlands (series): New Tales from the Borderlands

 A successor to Tales from the Borderlands, New Tales from the Borderlands introduces three new playable characters: Anu, an altruistic scientist, Octavio, Anu's brother who is seeking fame and fortune, and Fran, the owner of a frozen yogurt store who uses a hoverchair for mobility.
 The trio must also work together as they seek a vault key which may grant them access to a vault stashed with treasures, while fighting against Tediore, a weapon manufacturer who has invaded Promethea, the home planet of the three protagonists.
 The game was released on October 21, 2022 for PC, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, and Nintendo Switch.

 Borderlands: Vault Hunter Pinball

 A virtual pinball adaptation based on the Borderlands series developed by Zen Studios as one of three pinball tables based on games developed by Gearbox Software, appeared as downloadable content for Pinball FX released for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in February 2023 and Windows in April 2023.

+Borderlands Mobile

+A mobile game was released as a limited test-run from April 9th to 28th, 2026.
+As of September 3rd, the game has been restored.